yonigoldberg/hubot-bonusly/README.md

 -  `hubot bonuses` - lists recent micro-bonuses

 ## Notes
+You need to be a user of https://bonus.ly to use this.

 You can find the API token to set in `HUBOT_BONUSLY_ADMIN_API_TOKEN` at https://bonus.ly/api.
 Make sure you log in as a Bonusly admin user to get a admin token.

 ## Installation